5xp/schnoobot-v1/README.md

   - **daily**
   - **transfer**
 - **_Other features_**
-  - **auto tiktok download** - tiktok links will automatically be downloaded and sent
+  - **auto download** - add a url to a list to be automatically downloaded
   - **slash commands for most commands**
   - **money for chat activity**